 Register an account before the tickets go on sale as this will save a lot of time (and panic) on ticket sale day.

 It’s also worth brushing up on your Italian beforehand too or at least having a look at how you choose seats on the site in advance.

 Lucca Summer Festival Seating Plan

-The layout of the venue depends on the show.
-The venue can hold seated, standing and mixed configuration setups so check what the layout is before buying tickets.
+Shows can have seated, standing and mixed configuration setups so check what the layout is before buying tickets.

 How to get to Lucca

 Lucca is located in Tuscany, around half an hour inland of Italy’s western coast.

 Pisa is the nearest airport followed by Florence.
 From both cities you’ll need to get a train into the city centre then one out to Lucca.